 Best Mountains: The Mournes

 The route from Strangford Lough then passes through Downpatrick, burial town of Saint Patrick (here for Saint Patrick’s Day in Downpatrick), and onwards to Newcastle which is like the gateway to the Mournes.
 Along the way you’ll pass some lesser-known spots, like Tyrella Beach and Dundrum Castle, which are worth a stop if you have time.
 So the seaside town of Newcastle would be the simplest starting point for Mourne rambles and there’s a direct path from a central carpark right to the summit of Slieve Donard which is the highest point in Northern Ireland.
-However there are alternative starting points including the Bloody Bridge and my usual start on Trassey Road to the Hare’s Gap, which begins just after our next, lesser-known tourist attraction of Tollymore Forest Park.
+And some of the more scenic sights are at the Silent Valley and Ben Crom Reservoir. is However my usual start would be on the Trassey Road to the Hare’s Gap, which begins just after our next, lesser-known tourist attraction of Tollymore Forest Park.
 This off-the-beaten-track tourist attraction wins for best mountain trails.
 Quick fact, Belfast born C.S Lewis was inspired by the Mourne Mountain when writing the Chronicles of Narnia.